AD700: Phase 3 - COMTES 700

 The basis of the current phase of AD700 program, COMTES 700, is a general technical concept for a Component Test Facility (CTF) which allows the testing of plant components at an affordable cost.

 COMTES 700, started in 2003, represents the third phase of the AD700 program and is an agreement between a group of suppliers and generators on the requirements of a comprehensive testing program for materials, financing possibilities and political constraints.
 The overall objective of the project was the design, manufacture, erection and operation of a facility that allows the testing of the following plant components.

 The above image is a flow diagram of the CTF which is installed in the coal-fired power plant Scholven F located in Gelsenkirchen (Germany.
 The steam flow of 2,200 t/h produces a net output capacity of 676 MW.
-The steam for the testing purpose of the CTF (12 kg/s) is taken from the inlet header of the superheater (SH1) and is led to the evaporator panel, where it is heated to 600 C. Steam is further heated in the test superheater to 705 °C before entering either the high pressure bypass test valve, or being cooled and mixed with the main superheater steam (SH 4).
-In the first case, the steam, after leaving the high pressure bypass test valve is cooled and passed through the re-heater (RH 1) outlet header.
+The steam for the testing purpose of the CTF (12 kg/s) is taken from the inlet header of the superheater (SH1) and is led to the evaporator panel, where it is heated to 600 C. Steam is further heated in the test superheater to 705 °C before entering either the high-pressure bypass test valve or being cooled and mixed with the main superheater steam (SH 4).
+In the first case, the steam, after leaving the high-pressure bypass test valve is cooled and passed through the re-heater (RH 1) outlet header.

 The component test facility (including the Goodwin alloy 625 valve) is installed in the coal-fired power plant “Scholven F” located in Gelsenkirchen (Germany).
-The valve casting has been in service operating at 705 C, and in 2009 was taken off line for performance inspection after 20,000 hr operation.
+The valve casting has been in service operating at 705 C, and in 2009 was taken offline for performance inspection after 20,000 hr operation.

 The extended testing of key components is to enable performance data (manufacturing, bending and welding) to be gathered on a range of advanced materials including T24, HCm12, TP310 N, HR3c, Alloy 714, Alloy 617 and Alloy 740.
 The test program of approximately 20,000 operating hours will provide data on: